Answered By: Darcy Gervasio Last Updated: Aug 13, 2024 Views: 7526

 If you are viewing a record in the Discovery Search and wish to determine if the work is written in English or in a foreign language, do the following:

-3. If the information from "details" is not helpful, scroll to the bottom of the record and click "Display Source Record."
+- If the information from "details" is not helpful, scroll to the very bottom of the record and click "Display Source Record."

-4. In the source record, you will see a three-letter language code, usually in the fourth line.
+- In the source record, you will see a three-letter language code, usually in the fourth or fifth line.
 The code indicates which language a book is written in.
 The language code for Spanish is "spa," French is "fre," German is "ger," and so forth.